 c.
-1300, "counting," especially "reckoning of money received and paid, detailed statement of funds owed or spent or property held," from Old French acont "(financial) account, reckoning, terminal payment," from a "to" (see ad-) + cont "counting, reckoning of money to be paid," from Late Latin computus "a calculation," from Latin computare "to count, sum up, reckon together," from com "with, together" (see com-) + putare "to reckon," originally "to prune," from PIE root *pau- (2) "to cut, strike, stamp."
+1300, "counting," especially "reckoning of money received and paid, detailed statement of funds owed or spent or property held," from Old French acont "(financial) account, reckoning, terminal payment," from a "to" (see ad-) + cont "counting, reckoning of money to be paid," from Late Latin computus "a calculation," from Latin computare "to count, sum up, reckon together," from com "with, together" (see com-) + putare "to reckon" (originally "to prune," from PIE root *pau- (2) "to cut, strike, stamp").

 From the notion of "rendering an account" comes the sense "statement answering for conduct" (mid-14c.) and the general sense "narration, recital of facts," attested by 1610s.
-Phrase by all accounts is attested from 1798.
 From the notion of "statement of reasons" comes on no account "under no circumstances" (1704).
 Also from c.
 1300 in reference to answering for one's conduct, especially at the Last Judgment.
-Meaning "estimation, consideration," especially in the eyes of others, is from late 14c.
+The meaning "estimation, consideration," especially in the eyes of others, is from late 14c.

 On account in the financial sense "as an item to be accounted for at the final settlement" is from 1610s, hence on account of in the general sense "for the sake of, in regard to, in consideration of" (1640s, originally upon account of).
 Also on (my, your, etc.) account "on (one's) behalf."
 To give accounts "prepare or present a statement of funds and property" is from mid-15c; the older term was cast accounts (mid-14c.); to take account of originally was to make an inventory; take into account "take account of" is from 1680s.
+The phrase by all accounts is attested from 1798.

 The spellings accompt, accomptable, etc. are artificial forms used, not prevailingly, in the sixteenth and seventeenth centuries.
 They are now obsolete, or nearly so, though accompt and accomptant may still be used in the formal or legal style.
 The pronunciation has always conformed to the regular spelling, account, accountable, etc. [Century Dictionary]